thewtex/thesis/plaque_strain/plaque_strain.rst

 robustness of the algorithm.

 Multi-resolution methods have also been applied to ultrasound strain imaging.
-Yeung et al. and Pellot-Barakat et al. developed a multilevel regularized, block-matching algorithm for tracking ultrasound speckle [Yeung1998,Pellot-Barakat2004]_.
+Yeung et al. and Pellot-Barakat et al. have developed multilevel regularized, block-matching algorithm for tracking ultrasound speckle [Yeung1998,Pellot-Barakat2004]_.
 In Yeung et al., coarser level images were not subsampled on the premise that high-frequency speckle information would